 Dear Business Analyst:

-Whether you use the fanciest tool or the old-fashioned business requirements document, your role and job is still the same:
+Whether you use the fanciest tool or the old-fashioned business requirements document, your role and job are still the same:

-- Ensure that all stakeholders, including business and technology side, reach and maintain shared understanding of the requirements
+E. Ensure that all stakeholders, including the business and technology side, reach and maintain a shared understanding of the requirements

 Yes, you may use various tools to capture and track requirements when you get to D and E – but please remember to first get A, B and C right.